Require Immediate Support? Free Director Helpline: 0800 644 6080

 2. Creditor pressure is present and there is a concern that the company could be taken to Court in the near future.
 Often creditors have already made threats to force the business into compulsory liquidation by way of a winding up petition in order to recover what is owed to them.

-What are the Advantages and Disadvantages of Administration?
+What are the advantages and disadvantages of company administration?

 Advantages of company administration:

-• Any legal actions being taken by creditors are immediately stayed, which means your company would be protected from the possibility of compulsory liquidation or any other negative legal action during the administration.
+• Any legal actions being taken by creditors are immediately stayed, which means your company would be protected from the possibility of compulsory liquidation or any other litigation during the administration.
 This is done by way of a moratorium.

 • Puts the company in the hands of a licensed insolvency practitioner who will assume control for running the business while it is administration.
 This ensures that all actions taken during administration are carried out with the interest of the company's creditors in mind.